versachin/Ballmania/README.md

 Instead of making a game where the ball jumps, I want to make more of a maze game.
 I can use another turtle to stamp onto the coordinates of the obstacles, and when the turtle hits it it should say crash

 NEXT STEPS
 I want to use the turtle to make a maze.
 This way I can easily create obstacles.
 Once I create obstacles maybe I can add a way to score points, and more levels.
 Now that I have learned pygame, I can add a way to really keep score, and to detect collisions.
+However the first thing I want to do is to make the thing going through the maze into an entity, and add a picture for it.